sambooze1/Staffing-Optimizer/README.md

 - No individual operator preferences or skills are enforced.
 - Cycle times are fixed averages.
 - PF&D factor is applied as a flat 28% adjustment.

 ---

-## 💡 Key Note

-This project was built using my **academic Gurobi license**.
-It replaced hours of manual Excel guesswork with a mathematically optimal allocation, making staffing recommendations more defensible and faster to generate.

----